16 Best Day Trips from Ljubljana, Slovenia

 Zagreb

-The unassuming capital of Croatia is a worthy city-break destination in its own right, with classic Central European grace and a bustling city centre to prove its point.
+With the Croatian coast priming visitors not so far away, Zagreb doesn’t feature on as many itineraries as it should.
+The unassuming capital of Croatia is a worthy city-break destination in its own right, with classic Central European grace and a bustling city center to prove its point.

 Trg bana Jelačića in Zagreb

-Begin your journey in Gornji Grad (Upper Town), the medieval centre of Zagreb.
+Begin your journey in Gornji Grad (Upper Town), the medieval center of Zagreb.
 Architecture fans should keep on the lookout for St. Mark’s Church (Crkva sv.
 Marka) and The Cathedral of the Assumption of the Holy Virgin Mary (Katedrala Uznesenja Blažene Djevice Marije), the tallest building in Zagreb.

 The museum scene in Zagreb is one of Central Europe’s finest, especially if you’re into art.
-Muzej Mimara (Mimara Museum) and Arheološki Muzej (Archaeological Museum) are among Zagreb’s best attractions for a casual visit.
+Muzej Mimara (Mimara Museum) and Arheološki Muzej (Archaeological Museum) are among Zagreb’s coolest attractions for a casual visit.

 How to get there

 For buses, the most convenient for day trippers will be the 7:10, 8:25 or 9:00 departures.
 The only two early morning fast trains between Ljubljana and Zagreb depart at 6:20 and 8:25.
+(TIP: Don’t take the 9:30 slow train to Zagreb unless you want to turn your journey into an overnight trip!)

 Venice